 What to expect during Remote help sessions

-At the start of the Covid-19 pandemic we quickly began offering free 1:1 help sessions by phone or Zoom (video call) for families with more complex or urgent feeding problems.
+Since start of the Covid-19 pandemic we have offered free 1:1 help sessions by phone or Zoom for families with more complex or urgent feeding problems.
 You can download Zoom for free here.
 See our Coronavirus page for information about how to submit a Help Request.

 For a video consultation, you will need to download the Zoom app in advance.
 It is free and no commitment is needed.
 If you haven’t used Zoom before, the information and short video here may be helpful.